 In 2013, Fraternity staff developed the initial vision for a new, transformative leadership development experience hosted at a state-of-the-art educational building on the Sigma Nu Fraternity Headquarters campus.
 Eleven years later, that vision was realized with the inaugural Lexington Leadership Institute hosted at the Spears Family Epsilon Epsilon Center for Excellence.
-Executive Director Brad Beacham (Texas Christian) observed the event's significance in his remarks during the opening general session when he stated, “The Alpha Class of the Lexington Leadership Institute is the realization of a dream decades in the making.”
+Executive Director Brad Beacham (Texas Christian) observed the event's significance in his remarks during the opening general session when he stated, “The Alpha Class of the Lexington Leadership Institute is the realization of a dream a decade in the making.”

 On July 25, 2024, 33 rising sophomore and junior members from across the country arrived in Lexington, Va., prepared to experience the latest addition to the Fraternity’s storied history of excellence in leadership development.
 Uncertainty, anxiety, and growing excitement accompanied each member with their arrival.